zainnada/Library-Management-System/README.md

 # Library managment system - PHP CRUD

-This is a simple web application built with PHP and MySQL to manage user records.
+This is a simple web application built with PHP and MySQL to manage the library records.
 It allows you to **Create**, **Read**, **Update**, and **Delete** Books and Friends data through a simple user interface.

 ## Features: